jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

   - Hit an exposed LLM/agent port.
   - Use the box as a pivot into the rest of your network.
 - The box to:
-  - Leak data out via “helpful” agents or misconfigured tools.
+  - Leak data out via "helpful" agents or misconfigured tools.
 - You to:
-  - Accidentally log sensitive data in a way that’s easy to steal.
+  - Accidentally log sensitive data in a way that's easy to steal.

-We are not proving anything mathematically secure; we are building something **much safer than “LLM on :8000, port-forwarded to the internet.”**
+We are not proving anything mathematically secure; we are building something **much safer than "LLM on :8000, port-forwarded to the internet."**

 ---